 The National Arts Centre’s National Creation Fund will invest up to $3 million a year in 15 to 20 projects that meet the following criteria:

 - They are led by Canadian creators in theatre, dance, music and/or inter-disciplinary performing arts;

 - They are artistically ambitious and compelling;

-- They have a strong artistic team and strong producing or presenting partners; and
+- They have a strong artistic team and strong producing and presenting partners; and

 - They are likely to have a national or international impact.

 Our investments could fund longer creation timelines, additional workshopping or work-in-progress showings, new technologies, the best creative teams, or more – the opportunities that risk and innovation demand and that are too rarely available to artists in this country.
 We want the Fund to be a catalyst for more Canadian artists to make more great work.

 We’ll invest both in new work, and in promising productions that need additional development after their first runs to produce stronger, more polished work that will be remounted and toured.
 A small number of these projects may be produced or co-produced by one of our NAC artistic teams, but the vast majority will be projects from “outside” the NAC – from artists and arts organizations across the country.

 The selection process

 We will find compelling and ambitious projects for investment in two ways: by actively seeking great projects across the country; and by inviting proposals from artists and arts organizations.
 Projects will be selected through a curatorial process led by the Artistic Producer and a small group at the NAC.

 We will evaluate projects in three phases.
 First, they must meet the Fund’s investment criteria.
 The most attractive of these projects will go through a second phase of consideration that will involve conversations with the artists as well as more detailed artistic and financial information.
 Finally, we will make investment decisions from among the very best of these projects.